RamaKrushna92/TerraformProject/README.md

 *Project Workflow:
 ------------------

-* In this Project we are going to Create Below Servcies using terraform like:
+* In this Project we are going to Create Below aws resources using terraform like:
     * VPC,
     * Internet Gateway,
     * Subnets,